Skip to main content

 What it can’t do yet

-This first version is read-only on purpose.
+This version is read-only on purpose.
 It can’t create, update, or delete anything, kick off deploys, run a shell, manage environment variables, or stream build logs.
-The plumbing for those is in place, so they’ll show up in later versions.
+To deploy or change something, use the dashboard, a git push, or the API.

 API authentication